- Act Now

 A visit to the hospital can be scary.
 Smile Dolls are used by our child life therapists to alleviate the fear of anesthesia masks, stethoscopes and needles while communicating what to expect during their medical procedure.

 Proper healing is essential for a healthy new smile.
-To help keep the surgical incision clean, No-No arm bands prevent a child from bending their arms and touching their face.
+To help keep the surgical incision clean, Smile Splint arm bands prevent a child from bending their arms and touching their face.
 An arm band is inserted with tongue depressors to create a simple splint.

 A clean, fun hospital gown will bring joy to a child’s face before and after surgery.
 Yet hospitals in low- and middle-income countries have few or no resources to provide them.
 A gown pattern is available from Operation Smile.
 Please contact us for more information.